Exhibition Place

 Exhibition Place is a publicly owned mixed-use district in Toronto, Ontario, Canada, located by the shoreline of Lake Ontario, just west of downtown.
 The 197 acre site includes exhibit, trade, and banquet centres, theatre and music buildings, monuments, parkland, sports facilities, and a number of civic, provincial, and national historic sites.
 The district's facilities are used year-round for exhibitions, trade shows, public and private functions, and sporting events.

 From mid-August through Labour Day each year, the Canadian National Exhibition (CNE), from which the name Exhibition Place is derived, is held on the grounds.
 During the CNE, Exhibition Place encompasses 260 acre, expanding to include nearby parks and parking lots.
 The CNE uses the buildings for exhibits on agriculture, food, arts and crafts, government and trade displays.
-For entertainment, the CNE provides a midway of rides and games, music concerts at the Bandshell, featured shows at the Coliseum, and the Canadian International Air Show.
+For entertainment, the CNE provides a midway of rides and games, music concerts at the Bandshell, featured shows at the Coliseum, and the Canadian International Air Show held over Lake Ontario just south of Exhibition Place.
 The fair is one of the largest and most successful of its kind in North America and an important part of the culture of Toronto.
 In the fall, the Coliseum hosts the Royal Agricultural Winter Fair.

 The buildings on the site date from the 1700s to recent years.
 Five buildings on the site (the Fire Hall/Police Station, Government Building, Horticulture Building, Music Building and Press Building), were designated a National Historic Site of Canada in 1988.
 The grounds have seen a mix of protection for heritage buildings along with new development.
 The site was originally set aside for military purposes and gradually given over to exhibition purposes.
 One military building remains.